Antiquities Act: Uses

-The Act was intended to allow the President to set aside certain valuable public natural areas as park and conservation land.
+The Act was intended to allow the president to set aside certain valuable public natural areas as park and conservation land.
 The 1906 act stated that it was intended for: "... the protection of objects of historic and scientific interest."
 These areas are given the title of "national monuments."
-It also allows the President to reserve or accept private lands for that purpose.
+It also allows the president to reserve or accept private lands for that purpose.
 The aim is to protect all historic and prehistoric sites on United States federal lands and to prohibit excavation or destruction of these antiquities.
 With this act, this can be done much more quickly than going through the Congressional process of creating a national park.
 The Act states that areas of the monuments are to be confined to the smallest area compatible with the proper care and management of the objects to be protected.

-The United States Supreme Court has repeatedly upheld presidential proclamations under the Antiquities Act, ruling each time that the Act gives the president nearly-unfettered discretion as to the nature of the object to be protected and the size of the area reserved.

-Some areas designated as national monuments have later been converted into national parks, or incorporated into existing national parks.
+Protection of sites can include restrictions on mining, logging, grazing, commercial fishing, and hunting; known as land withdrawals, these are typically described in the presidential proclamation establishing the monument.
+Some areas designated as national monuments have later been converted to or incorporated into national parks or national historical parks.
 28 of the 63 national parks include areas originally designated as national monuments.

-The first use of the Act protected a large geographic feature – President Theodore Roosevelt proclaimed Devils Tower National Monument on September 24, 1906.
-President Roosevelt also used it to create the Grand Canyon National Monument (now Grand Canyon National Park).
+The first use of the Act protected a large geographic feature: President Theodore Roosevelt proclaimed Devils Tower National Monument on September 24, 1906.
+President Roosevelt also used it to create the Grand Canyon National Monument (now Grand Canyon National Park) and sixteen other sites.